Teacher at East Boston school arrested on indecent assault and battery on a child charges

 EAST BOSTON (WHDH) — A Boston Public Schools teacher is on administrative leave after he was arrested Wednesday afternoon on four counts of indecent assault and battery on a child, officials said.

 Nicholas Speller, 31, of Malden, was arrested about 4:30 p.m. at Patrick J. Kennedy Elementary School in East Boston.
-He is slated to be arraigned Thursday in East Boston District Court on four counts of indecent assault and battery on a child under the age of 14.
+He is slated to be arraigned Thursday in East Boston District Court on four counts of indecent assault and battery on a child under the age of 14, according to Boston police.

-A Boston Public Schools official said an automated phone call was issued to parents after Speller’s arrest.
+An automated phone call was issued to parents after Speller’s arrest, a Boston Public Schools official said.

 Anyone with information about the incident is urged to contact the Boston Police Crimes Against Children Unit at (617) 343-6183.